Hopf-Galois structures on separable field extensions of degree $pq$: Preliminaries

 where

-the group of automorphisms $\theta$ of $G$ such that $\theta$ fixes the identity coset $1_GG'$ of $X=G/G'$. \end{lemma} The following two propositions, recalled from \cite{BML21}, Propositions 2.2 and 2.3 respectively, will be useful for our later computations \begin{proposition} Let $N$ be an abelian group such that $\Aut(N)$ is also abelian, and let $A$, $A'$ be subgroups of $\Aut(N)$.
+the group of automorphisms $\theta$ of $G$ such that $\theta$ fixes the identity coset $1_GG'$ of $X=G/G'$. \end{lemma} The following two propositions, recalled from \cite{BML21}, Propositions 2.2 and 2.3 respectively, will be useful for our later computations: \begin{proposition} Let $N$ be an abelian group such that $\Aut(N)$ is also abelian, and let $A$, $A'$ be subgroups of $\Aut(N)$.
 Consider the subgroups $M=N \rtimes A$ and $M'=N \rtimes A'$ of $\Hol(N)$.
 If there is an isomorphism $\phi: M \to M'$ with $\phi(N)=N$, then $M=M'$. \end{proposition} \begin{proposition} Let $N$ be any group and $A$ a subgroup of $\Aut(N)$.
-Let $M$ be the subgroup $N \rtimes A$ of $Hol(N)$, and suppose that $N$ is characteristic in $M$.
+Let $M$ be the subgroup $N \rtimes A$ of $Hol(N)$, with $N$ a characteristic subgroup of $M$.
 Then the group

 is isomorphic to the normaliser of $A$ in $\Aut(N)$.
 In particular, if $\Aut(N)$ is abelian then $\Aut(M,A) \cong \Aut(N)$. \end{proposition} We denote an element of $\Hol(N)$ by $[\eta,\alpha]$ where $\eta \in N$, $\alpha \in \Aut(N)$; for two elements $[\eta,\alpha],[\mu,\beta]\in \Hol(N)$.
 Their product is